EU's Barnier makes last ditch Brexit offer, Britain 'not impressed'

 At the heart of parliamentary resistance to the divorce deal is the so-called “backstop”, a provision to keep the Irish border open in keeping with the 1998 Good Friday peace accord that ended sectarian conflict on the island of Ireland.

-The euroskeptic wing of May’s Conservative party fears the backstop could trap the UK in the EU’s trading rules forever.
+The eurosceptic wing of May’s Conservative party fears the backstop could trap the UK in the EU’s trading rules forever.

 “EU commits to give UK the option to exit the Single Customs Territory unilaterally, while the other elements of the backstop must be maintained to avoid a hard border,” Barnier said after briefing ambassadors of the 27 EU states that are staying on together after Brexit.